 Funding: Drs.
 Ebell, Merenstein and Barrett were supported by a grant from the Agency for Healthcare Research and Quality to conduct the EAST-PC study.

 Table 1.
-Characteristics of included patients limited to those presenting during flu season.
+Characteristics of included patients limited to those presenting during flu season in the derivation (GRACE) population from 2012.